skip-mev/docs/docs/chains/lanes/1-build-your-own-lane.md

 )
 ```

-### Summary on Steps 1-3
+### Summary on Steps 1-2

 The following is a summary of the steps above:

-1. Create a custom `LaneConfig` struct that defines the configuration of the lane.
-2. Create a custom `TxPriority[C]` struct to have a custom mempool that orders transactions via a custom priority mechanism.
+1. Create a custom `TxPriority[C]` struct to have a custom mempool that orders transactions via a custom priority mechanism.
-3. Create a custom `MatchHandler` that implements the `block.MatchHandler` to have a custom lane that only accepts transactions that match a custom criteria.
+2. Create a custom `MatchHandler` that implements the `block.MatchHandler` to have a custom lane that only accepts transactions that match a custom criteria.

-### [OPTIONAL] Steps 4-6
+### [OPTIONAL] Steps 3-5

 The remaining steps walk through the process of creating custom block building/verification logic.
 The default implementation found in `block/base/handlers.go` should fit most use cases.
 Please reference that file for more details on the default implementation and whether it fits your use case.

 Implementing custom block building/verification logic is a bit more involved than the previous steps and is a all or nothing approach.
 This means that if you implement any of the handlers, you must implement all of them in most cases.
 If you do not implement all of them, the lane may have unintended behavior.

-### 4. 🛠️ PrepareLaneHandler
+### 3. 🛠️ PrepareLaneHandler

 The `PrepareLaneHandler` is an optional field you can set on the base lane.
 This handler is responsible for the transaction selection logic when a new proposal